🔍 공개 퀴즈 검색

 2. Five different characters

-3. The five human senses
+3. The five elements of plot

 What effect does alliteration create?